 Almost every smartphone owner has at some stage dropped one of their phones and broken the screen.
 A replacement by the manufacturer costs a fortune but it is actually quite simple to replace yourself.
 You can buy a replacement for your phone through a number of online stores, eBay has a large number of electronics suppliers which stock replacement parts.

 This guide shows you the step by step process to replace your iPhone screen yourself.
-Although this change is performed on an iPhone 6, the 6s is almost exactly the same and the iPhone 7 is quite similar too.
+Although this change is performed on an iPhone 6, the 6s is almost exactly the same.

 Scroll down to the bottom of the page for a full video of the change being done on an iPhone 6.

 What You Will Need To Replace Your iPhone 6 Screen